Updated: 16 April 2021

 That's easy – everything else!

-Don’t worry, there are plenty of alternative concepts and campaign mechanisms Logo Logo can offer to ensure retail and holiday promotions for our clients remain inclusive.
+Don’t worry, there are plenty of alternative concepts and campaign mechanisms Logo Logo can offer for retail and holiday promotions.

 We do this while adhering to the specific exclusions listed above in 6.1, and at our discretion.